About Kai Ora Collective

 The collective started as the Wellington Region Fruit & Vege Coop in 2014 as a collaboration between the Public Health team at Health New Zealand | Te Whatu Ora - Wellington, creative change organisation Wesley Community Action, and local community partners.

-We changed our name to Kai ora Collective in February 2026.
+We changed our name to Kai Ora Collective in February 2026.

 The Collective is similar to organisations in other parts of Aotearoa New Zealand such as Foodtogether – a social enterprise available in over 10 towns and cities, who support and collaborate to develop a national network of community produce co-ops.

 The Co-op also aligns with Wellington’s Regional Kai Network – a collaborative group that is passionate about improving our food system for our communities and whānau.
-It includes people at all levels who care about,
+It includes people at all levels who care about, produce and eat kai.